I'm thinking about suicide. With what is going on with my life, it seems to

 ever knowing your name or seeing your face.
 The calls are confidential.

-If you feel you are in immediate danger of hurting yourself, you can call 911 or
+If you feel you are in immediate danger of hurting yourself, call 911 or

 drive to the nearest emergency room.